 Opportunities in business, nonprofits and government, and postgraduate fellowships and service programs

-The Recruiting Program consists of on-campus interviews, off-campus interviews/job postings for full-time professional-level positions, and two annual career fairs.
+The Recruiting Program consists of on-campus interviews, off-campus interviews/job postings for full-time professional-level positions, and three annual career fairs.
 Each year more than 400 employers participate in the Recruiting Program, including more than 150 employers who conduct on-campus interviews during the fall and spring semesters.

 - Employers with formal training and leadership development programs typically recruit early in the fall semester.